 - No 2 reports should ever be the same

-- They must be submitted by the due date
+- They must be submitted by the due date - particularly relevant where an NQT is leaving you or where there are performance related issues.

-For further guidance and a list of full example assessments, please see example assessments.
+For further guidance and a list of full example assessments, please see example assessments

 For examples of suggested evidence to describe and NQT behaviours to look for during induction, please see our induction monitoring/review sheet